 As one of the leading ecological consultants in the UK, Indigo Surveys is proud of our long-standing tradition of providing ecology surveys to a consistently high standard, and for a wide variety of clients.
 Our team of qualified and licensed ecologists specialise in a wide range of habitat assessment, ecological study and protected species guidance throughout the UK.

 We are adaptive to each project and experienced in using recognised survey techniques and methodologies to deal with all issues relating to ecology.
-Our proactive approach allows for early advice to be sought and a tailored programme of work to address the site-specific survey needs.
+Our proactive approach to ecology consultancy allows for early advice to be sought and for a tailored programme of work to be established, address the site-specific survey needs.

 When Should You Call Upon the Services of Ecology Consultants?

 An ecological consultancy should be contacted at a time when there is a need to detail habitats and species within an area that is to be changed in some way.
 These changes quite often are in relation to construction projects and large-scale developments, with the primary goal of the ecology consultancy being to undertake an in-depth survey of the habitat and surrounding areas in order to identify any potential constraints that they may pose to the development moving forward.

 There may, of course, be other reasons why ecology consultants are called upon, from helping to understanding the significance of a project on the biodiversity of an area, to helping identify opportunities in planning to help enhance the wildlife and species within a habitat rather than hinder it, as well as looking at nature conservation within certain areas.

 Our team of ecological consultants in the UK understand the effect of seasonality on all species.
 We know when the best times to conduct a survey are for individual species and we can always make our clients aware of this to ensure that their timetable is not severely affected at a time when they require the results of an ecological survey before being able to move forward.